 Brightview residents are thriving in our active communities, where highly trained associates provide around-the-clock support and strict safety protocols continue to protect the health and happiness of all who live and work here.
 Right now, residents are enjoying delicious, chef-prepared meals, socially distanced programs, recreation, entertainment, happy hours, fitness classes, and so much more with friends and neighbors who share their interests.
 Join them in our always warm, always bright communities for a worry-free winter and beyond.
-Schedule your visit today! 金ょ Independent Living | Personal Care | Dementia Care
+Schedule your visit today!

+DEVON

-Devon ON THE MAIN LINE 301 E. Conestoga Road | Wayne 484.519.0097 www.BrightviewDevon.com
+ON THE MAIN LINE

+301 E. Conestoga Road I Wayne 484.519.0097 www.BrightviewDevon.com